 Are you curious about where to buy the best loose leaf tea in Vancouver?
 I’ve compiled my favorite in this post and I even have a giveaway!
 I really enjoy drinking tea, there’s something about brewing a cup of hot tea that feels very therapeutically, especially in the winter time!
 I used to be a David’s Tea fan but since they started adding natural flavoring and now even artificial flavoring, I’ve stopped buying from them and turned to a few local alternatives!

 These guys are best known for their coffee but they have quite the tea selection as well.
 I first found out about their tea as they opened up the new location at Thurlow which is only one block away from where I live.
-I would order a tea and donut combo and I started loving their Cascara tea so much that my boyfriend bought me a pack so I can make it at home.
+I would order a tea and donut combo and I started loving their Cascara tea.

 The 49th Parallel packaging isn’t fancy.
 All of them come in an orange ziploc bag but the teas are vacuum sealed and nitrogen flushed to keep it fresh.
 I like that at the front of the packaging, the brewing instruction is given!